ryppl/boost-history/compile-in-place/README.txt

 TODO:
 ------

+- MS Windows needs further work.
+The problem there is that Borland and MSC do auto linking, i.e. select the linked lib during compilation, which conflicts with compiling the libraries into the code itself.
+The goal is to make the macro BOOST_<whatever>_INPLACE_COMPILE take that part.

 - I replaced UINTMAX_C(~0) with static_cast<boost::uintmax_t>(-1) in once.cpp
 but I'm not sure why this was used in the first place.
 The problem I solved is that this doesn't require #define __STDC_CONSTANT_MACROS for the whole program